|SUSAN V. BOSAK

 Susan has a diverse background.
 She holds degrees in English and Sociology, and the applied social science of Human Communication with a specialty in community and multigenerational issues.
 In addition to the social sciences, she has a background in the natural sciences.

-Susan is an active member of several organizations: National Council on Family Relations (NCFR); American Society on Aging (ASA); Gerontological Society of America (GSA); International Reading Association (IRA); National Council of Teachers of English (NCTE); Society of Children's Book Writers and Illustrators (SCBWI); International Communication Association (ICA); International Listening Association (ILA); Association for Conflict Resolution (ACR); and International Society for General Semantics (ISGS).
+Susan is an active member of several organizations: National Council on Family Relations (NCFR); American Society on Aging (ASA); Gerontological Society of America (GSA); International Reading Association (IRA); International Communication Association (ICA); International Listening Association (ILA); Association for Conflict Resolution (ACR); and International Society for General Semantics (ISGS).

 Susan is an inspiring speaker.
 She talks from her heart and takes you on a rollercoaster ride of ideas.

 Her work has been written up in many newspapers and magazines, such as The Washington Post, The Wall Street Journal, Chicago Sun-Times, Dallas Morning News, Reader's Digest, and Woman's Day.
-She is a popular radio and television guest, appearing on shows across the country, including Weekend Today in New York.
+She has appeared on many radio and television programs, including Weekend Today in New York.

-Susan gets a lot of her inspiration from the trees in the arboretum surrounding the home of the Legacy Project, the Legacy Center in Toronto, Canada.
+Susan gets a lot of her inspiration from the trees surrounding the Legacy Project's idea studio, The Cedars, in Toronto, Canada.
 She has more books than fit on her shelves, an ever-expanding list of questions and, of course, her dreams.